AtanasovAtanas/interactive-content/EN/02-HTML-Structure/02-Forms.md

 ## Form Attributes

 The form attributes are optional, but it's standard practice to always set at least the **action** and **method** attributes.
-* The action attribute defines the URL, where the form's collected data should be send, when it is submitted.
+* The action attribute defines the URL, where the form's collected data should be send when it is submitted.
 * The method attribute defines which HTTP method to send the data with (GET/POST).

 **Example**